spotify/crtauth/README.md

-Command line tools that connect to a central server to perform some action or fetch some information can be a very useful thing. crtauth is currently specified to work with HTTP as transport, but it is entirely possible to re-use that exposes information about servers using an http based API.
+Command line tools that connect to a central server to perform some action or fetch some information can be a very useful thing. crtauth is currently specified to work with HTTP as transport, but it is entirely possible to re-use that exposes information about servers using an HTTP-based API.

 The basic operation of the protocol follows the following pattern